Broadcom is Forcing Their Captive VMware Customers To Leave For Competitors

-Well, VMware for small business is officially dead now that they have been bought out by Broadcom, who refuses to let anyone use their software for less than thousands, sometimes tens of thousands of dollars per year for a license subscription.
-No more VMware perpetual licenses at all for our customers.
+VMware is officially dead now that they have been taken over by Broadcom.
+They refuse to let anyone use their software for less than thousands, sometimes tens of thousands of dollars per year for a license subscription.
+There are no more VMware perpetual licenses, everything has been forced to an annual expiring subscription.
+VMware's new annual license fees are seven times what the cost was in 2023.

 So, we're moving on to ProxMox, which can directly import and convert VMware VM's to its fully open source platform.
 ProxMox is basically like VMware used to be, with a reasonable low-priced entry point that is appealing to small business: free.
 Support subscriptions are only required if you need more than an open source community level of support.